 Meetings will be held according to the WECC Meeting Policy.

-MVS meetings may be in-person, virtual, a combination of the two (hybrid), or by conference call, as determined by the chair [co-chairs].
+MVS meetings may be in-person, virtual, a combination of the two (hybrid), or by conference call, as determined by the chair.

 Meetings will be open to the public except as otherwise approved according to Board policy.

-A quorum for meetings will be [committee level: “committee members representing 15 WECC Member organizations with committee members on the committee”; subcommittee or work group: “committee members representing a third of WECC Member organizations with committee members on the committee”; task forces: “committee members representing a majority of WECC Member organizations with committee members on the committee”].
+A quorum for meetings will be committee members representing a third of WECC Member organizations with committee members on the committee.

 The MVS will strive to make all decisions by consensus.
 If consensus is not possible, action taken by the MVS will require a majority vote of the members present.

-Voting may be by any means the chair [co-chairs] determines appropriate.
+Voting may be by any means the chair determines appropriate.

 Voting must take place in a noticed meeting.